blinkfox/hexo-theme-matery/README.md

 - Menu
 - Inspirational quotes on Home
+- Whether to display the title of the recommended posts
 - `favicon` and `Logo`
 - profiles
 - TOC
+- post rewards
 - My Projects
 - My Skills
 - My Gallery